Upcoming International Study Opportunities

 Join your peers on an unforgettable study abroad experience organized by faculty members or student groups.
 These experiences are just for engineering students and each one is a unique opportunity that is not offered on a regular basis.

-Dr. Frank Jacobitz, Professor of Mechanical Engineering, has arranged an offering of MENG 260 Thermal Sciences for Summer 2014 in London.
-This course fulfills a core engineering requirement usually taken by sophomores in all 3 engineering majors.
-Students who will be sophomores in 2013-2014 or those who will have completed their standard freshman year in engineering (including PHYS 270 and MATH 151) by Summer 2014 are a good fit for this course.
+Dr. Frank Jacobitz, Professor of Mechanical Engineering, has arranged an offering of MENG 260 Thermal Sciences for Summer 2016 in London.
+This course fulfills a core engineering requirement usually taken by sophomores in all three engineering majors.
+Students who will be sophomores in 2015-2016 or those who will have completed their standard freshman year in engineering (including PHYS 270 and MATH 151) by Summer 2016 are a good fit for this course.
 Contact Dr. Jacobitz for more information.

 Where Can You Study Abroad?